dereknguyenio/microsoft-fabric-in-a-day/Instructions/Labs/03b-medallion-lakehouse-updated.md

 8. Run the cell to execute the code using the ****&#9655;** (*Run cell*)** button.

-9. Next, you'll define the schema for the **sales_silver** table in the sales database using Delta Lake format.
+9. Next, you'll define the schema for the **sales_bronze** table in the sales database using Delta Lake format.
 Create a new code block and add the following code to the cell:

     ```python
     # Define the schema for the sales_silver table